 The majority of financial market trading is performed by machines.
-These computer algorithms are designed to maximize profit in many different timeframes.
+These computer algorithms are designed to maximize profit along many different timeframes.

 As market makers and large traders create positions, they will often hedge with a delta-neutral strategy.
 These portfolios can be dynamically adjusted in micro-seconds.

 As option expiration approaches, the computer algorithms must unwind, close or roll forward their delta hedges.
-This creates order flow which tends to create compression between market delta and market price.
+This order flow usually results in conversion between delta neutral and market price.

-As a result, the Option Sentiment report essentially becomes a "follow the money" indicator.
-Price (green line) and Neutral Delta (red line) tend to converge prior to the option expiration date.
+As a result, the Option Sentiment report is the ultimate smart money indicator.
+Hundreds of millions of dollars can be at stake in many key expirations.
+Price (green line) and Neutral Delta (red line) often converge prior to the option expiration date.

-Delta hedgers must also monitor their gamma exposure.
-When market gamma spikes, the delta hedgers may be forced to buy or sell; we have seen this dynamic in the natural gas market (Oct 2018) and in the S&P index (Dec 2018).
+Gamma quantifies the risk for machine-trading delta hedgers.
+When market price moves sharply, then delta hedgers may be forced to buy or sell the underlying to contain risk and/or minimize losses.
+We have seen this dynamic play out in the natural gas market (Oct 2018) and in the S&P index (Dec 2018).

 In November 2018, Bloomberg published an article which described how "negative gamma" was a catalyst in the large decline in crude oil prices in Q4.
 While Bloomberg highlights the importance of this information, it cannot be found on the $25,000+ per year Bloomberg terminal.